Faculty Profile: Meet Philip Winters, Director of Theatre Arts

 What types of hands-on opportunities do students have in your classroom?

 Most of what we learn in the classroom we learn by doing.
 In the Michael Chekhov Technique, there's a large tenant of that technique that you don't learn very much by discussing it, but you learn a lot by doing it.
 We try to get on our feet, have the exercise explained to us a little bit, enter in to it and then do an exercise called a spy back or a talk back.
 We do a lot that's based on actual activity and there's also scene work.

 Why do you like teaching at Point Park?

 I really like teaching at Point Park because I know that the students in my class are at Point Park because they really want to be here.
 There are a lot of people who go to college because they assume it's the next step, but at Point Park our students have gone through a rigorous audition process, and they finally decided this is the school they want to attend.
 Knowing that our students want to be here makes so much of a difference for the instructor; it really makes teaching a great experience.

 What makes the theatre program at Point Park unique?

 The professors teaching our students are not retired actors or professionals that used to be designers.
 Theatre professors are professionals that are going out every day and doing the same thing our students are doing - auditioning for roles, showing their portfolio and trying to get a job to further their career.

 What advice do you have for a prospective student?

 If you're considering the theatre program at Point Park, ask yourself if you really want to work hard.
-A lot of people are surprised at the amount of time and effort it takes to be a student in the acting and musical theatre program.
+A lot of people are surprised at the amount of time and effort it takes to be a student in the Conservatory.
 You have to be prepared to work really hard and I think that's a good thing because it will be the same way in your career.
 Discipline is the key to acting.